portfolio size effect

 This may seem obvious, but let’s discover that risk differs on each side of the equation.

 Risk of not meeting your goals means the risk of leaving life unlived.
-If you can get that last doubling, you have a much larger nest egg to participate in experiences and life in general during your retirement.
+If you can get that last doubling, you will have a much larger nest egg to participate in your experiences and life during your retirement.
 Again, you might have 4x more if you participate in equity growth for a few more years.

-If you are constrained in retirement, it is not the end of the world.
+Retirement is not the end of the world if you are constrained in retirement.
 But it is nice to have the ability to fly first class (so that your kids don’t after you pass!).
 Unfortunately, many folks need that last doubling, which leads to increased risk in the last few years before retirement as they reach for yield.

 Summary: The Portfolio Size Effect

 In summary, the risk is highest the day before you de-risk.
-The reason: portfolio size effect means that you will have to keep working (if you can) or suffer sequence of returns risk.
+The reason is the portfolio size effect, which means that you will have to keep working (if you can) or suffer sequence of returns risk.

 But the real risk is not meeting your goals in retirement.